I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Far from it in fact.

-One of the most effective way to grow following is to collaborate with relevant influencers who mention your social media accounts when they post.
+One of the most effective ways to grow your following is to collaborate with relevant influencers who mention your social media accounts when they post.
 In fact, working with influencers is not only about growing your social channels but it’s one of the most powerful ways to attract new clients to your salon or spa.

 You can also proactively look up relevant influencers and invite them to your salon.
 A good way of doing this is to explore local relevant hashtags and to see who’s posting with high engagement and then send them a direct message and invite them in for a service.